ConGibbs10/DulogInteractions/README.md

 known data limitations is conducted on the in range data during data reading step.
 This preprocessing and logging of the in range data is largely to document any issues with the in range data.
-Assuming a `time_eps` of three, the following represents the number of pulses by the base stations (in range data) remaining (and removed) at each stage of preprocessing:
+Assuming a `time_eps` of two, the following represents the number of pulses by the base stations (in range data) remaining (and removed) at each stage of
+preprocessing:

     #> # A tibble: 8 × 3
     #>   description     n_meetings n_removed